-Eligible employees must be employed with Regis Catholic Schools for a minimum of two years and be employed full time (>=.75 FTE) to be eligible for this program.
+Employees must be employed with Regis Catholic Schools for a minimum of two years, be employed Full-Time and be working towards a degree/certification directly related to their position (desired position) to be eligible for this program.

-Interested employees must complete an application and subsequently be approved by the Educational Assistance Review Committee.
+Interested employees must complete a Continuing Educational Programs Application and subsequently be approved by the Educational Assistance Review Committee.
+Once application has been approved, employee must sign a Professional Development Program - Program & Retention Agreement.

 Reimbursable educational expenses of up to 100% of tuition and program fees only may be reimbursed, but in no case shall the aggregate amount per employee exceed \$5,250 per calendar year.
 (In accordance with provisions of IRS Code, Section 127, educational assistance of no more than \$5,250 per calendar year may be provided to the eligible employee as a non-taxable benefit.)
+Reimbursement will be paid upon successful completion of course, submission of proof of tuition/fee payment and grade report or transcript.